top of page

 After studying with Tom Rainer, Darren went to the Guildhall School to do his BMus in trumpet performance (2008-12), and then a Masters degree at the Royal Academy of Music in London (2012-14) where he was awarded a DipRAM for the quality of his final recital.
 He also took advantage of the ERASMUS Scheme by studying in The Hague, and recently gained a second Masters Degree in cornetto and historical performance with Lambert Colson at the Royal Brussels Conservatoire.

 Darren is a big fan of Wynton Marsalis' work, not just as a player but also for using music and influence as a social force for good.
-Darren is very aware (almost embarassed) of the opportunities afforded to him growing up, and realises that not everybody gets the same chances he did.
-He is very conscious that music has the possibility to help everybody, and finds it heart-breaking when elitism is reinforced in the industry.
-This is why he is so rpoud to be a part fo the MultiStory Orchestra who use music as a force for positive social change.
+Darren is very aware of the opportunities afforded to him growing up, and realises that not everybody gets the same chances he did.
+He is very conscious that music has the possibility to help everybody, and he tries his best to not promote elitism or gate-keeping in the industry.
+This is why he is so proud to have been a part of the MultiStory Orchestra who use music as a force for positive social change.
+Check out their project called The Endz for an example of the great work they do.